mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-When we apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each cube to the state we captured from the left side.
+When we apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each cube to the state captured from the left side.

 This simple change is enough to keep the left and right simulations in sync.
-Interestingly enough, PhysX doesn't diverge enough in the 1/10th of a second between updates to show any noticeable pops.
+PhysX doesn't even diverge enough in the 1/10th of a second between updates to show any noticeable pops.

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>